bgamble43/juniper/junos-automation/ansible/get-interface-state/readme.md

 Quickly run script to check for anomalies in the form of incorrect speeds, b0rk3d mtus, wonky duplex settings, high input/output, and errors.

 ## To Do
-- [ ] Add duplex
+- [x] Add duplex
+- [x] Add interface description
 - [ ] Add errors
 - [ ] Format output
-- - [ ] Column headers
+- - [x] Column headers
 - - [ ] Multiple interface stats without individual task headers breaking up the output
-- [ ] Find better methods of iteration
-- - [ ] Handle not knowing the number of interfaces on the switch
+- [x] Handle not knowing the number of interfaces on the switch
-- - [ ] Handle not knowing the naming convention of the interfaces (ge-, et-, etc.)
+- [ ] Handle not knowing the naming convention of the interfaces (ge-, et-, etc.)

+## Bugs
+- [x]Iterations aren't handling absent nodes properly.
+Instead of having blank entries for things like description, speed, or duplex, if those values aren't defined or if the interface is down/off and the value is empty (doesn't exist in the XML output) the entry is blank, so when I iterate over that sequentially the values "higher up" in the list end up getting squashed down and thus the output is invalid.